The Strange Life of Dutch Falconi

 This sad lifestyle lasted through much of the 30's until 1936, when an extraordinary change came over Falconi.
 Having hit rock bottom, he did an about face and started making efforts to improve himself.

-This is a time in Dutch Falconi's life that is quite contraversial, but also shrouded in mystery.
-Reliable facts from this era are almost impossible to come by.
+This is a time in Dutch Falconi's life that is quite controversial and shrouded in mystery.
+Reliable facts from this era are impossible to come by.

 It seems Dutch Falconi became involved in the occult.